 Benedetta Rossi – CLIMATE AND HEALTH

 Federico Capezzuoli – CLIMATE AND WASTE MANAGEMENT Marco Milano – CLIMATE SCIENCE

-I am the author and lecturer of the “Climate and Human Rights” lesson of the Italian Climate Network’s School Project 2016/2017.
-I regularly travelled to Italy to deliver the project in Italian schools.
+As the author of the “Climate and Human Rights” lesson of the Italian Climate Network’s School Project, I presented the results of my work and contributed to the formation of the new team of lecturers.

 For more info please visit the Italian Climate Network website.

-For more info please visit the Italian Climate Network’s website
+For more information please visit Italian Climate Network’s website.